 Screen (measured diagonally) 21 inches or larger: $35

-The Highway Department has two recycling bins on-site for various items.
+The Highway Department has three forms of recycling bins on-site for various items.

 The Paper Retriever Bin is yellow and green and is specifically for newspapers, magazines, catalogs, office/school papers and junk mail.
 Recycle mail only if you feel comfortable leaving it in the recycling bin.